marcelblijleven/wthr/README.md

 # wthr
-Store darksky weather info in influxdb for grafana
+Store darksky weather info in influxdb

 # docker
 Clone the repository and build the docker image